voucherifyio/voucherify-openapi/docs/guides/development/Fraud-Prevention-Mechanisms.md

 3. [Nethone](https://www.nethone.com) - an AI fraud detection solution that blocks fraudsters before they attack.

 4. [Fingeprint.js](https://demo.fingerprint.com) - a fraud detection service that provides a visitor identification API.

+>👍
+> Voucherify investigated the above-mentioned tools, and each solution has a similar integration process and usage.
+If you wish to implement external service or services into your fraud prevention mechanisms, visit the respective links.